-One of the most intriguing things about marijuana is its vast range of effects.
-There aren’t many substances out there can can make you feel both energetic and euphoric (sativas), and relaxed and sleepy (indicas).
-There are even strains of marijuana that can make you feel “up” and euphoric for a little while, then relaxed afterwards (usually indica/sativa hybrids).
+One of the most intriguing aspects of marijuana is its vast range of effects.
+There aren’t many substances that can make you feel alternately energetic (sativas), and sleepy (indicas).
+There are even indica-sativa hybrid strains of marijuana that can make you feel euphoric initially, then relaxed later.

-Before we get into some of the main uses of indicas, sativas and hybrids, we ought to ask, “What makes a particular type/strain of marijuana suitable for medical as opposed to recreational use?”
-It could be argued that all marijuana is medical.
-This is because there is significant evidence for a broad range of uses, and allowing people to grow their own marijuana is effectively allowing people to grow their own medicine, without the need for much more harmful substances.
+One could argue that all marijuana is medical.
+Indeed, there is significant evidence for a broad range of medicinal uses, from reducing depression to treating epileptic seizures.
+Allowing people to grow their own marijuana is effectively empowering people to grow their own medicine, without the need for prescription medications or other potentially harmful substances.

 The difference between “recreational” and “medical” marijuana is not necessarily in the marijuana itself.

 Rather, we can distinguish between medical and recreational marijuana in the following ways: